-In this post I have elaborately explained how to build a 3 simple LED bulb using many LEDs in series and powering them through a capacitive power supply circuit.
+In this post I have elaborately explained how to build simple transformerless LED bulb circuits using many LEDs in series and powering them through current controlled capacitive power supply circuit.

 Warning: Circuits I have explained below are not isolated from mains AC, and therefore are extremely dangerous to touch in the powered and open condition.
 You should be extremely careful while building and testing these circuits, and make sure to take the necessary safety precautions.
 The author cannot be held responsible for any mishap due to the negligence of the user.